Eloy Jiménez Player Props: White Sox vs. Angels

 Eloy Jiménez At The Plate

-- Jimenez is batting .260 with five doubles, four home runs and 11 walks.
+- Jimenez is batting .269 with five doubles, five home runs and 11 walks.

-- Jimenez enters this game on a nine-game hitting streak.
-Over the course of his last outings, he's hitting .400 with two homers.
+- Jimenez will look to extend his 10-game hitting streak.
+He's batting .450 with two homers in his last games.

-- He has gone deep in four games this season (15.4%), homering in 3.6% of his trips to the plate.
+- He has hit a long ball in five games this season (18.5%), homering in 4.3% of his chances at the plate.

-- Jimenez has an RBI in 12 of 26 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 13 games this season (48.1%), Jimenez has picked up an RBI, and in five of those games (18.5%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.